HewlettPackard/hpe3par_python_sdk/README.rst

 * Primera OS

   * 4.0.0
+* Alletra OS

+  * 9.4.0
-* WSAPI service should be enabled on the HPE 3PAR and HPE Primera storage array
+* WSAPI service should be enabled on the HPE Alletra 9000 and Primera and 3PAR storage array

 Capabilities
 ============